-The Lindenwood University School of Accelerated Degree Programs Bachelor of Science (BS) degree in Health Management will allow you to advance your career in healthcare settings such as hospitals, outpatient care facilities, health insurance companies, urgent care facilities, and long-term care environments.
+The Lindenwood University Bachelor of Science (BS) degree in Health Management will allow you to advance your career in healthcare settings such as hospitals, outpatient care facilities, health insurance companies, urgent care facilities, and long-term care environments.

 An Expedited Format with Challenging Coursework

-The accelerated BS degree in Health Management offers you a flexible format that works, especially for busy students.
+The BS degree in Health Management offers you a flexible format that works, especially for busy students.
 Lindenwood knows that you, as a professional in the healthcare field, are looking for a program that makes it possible to earn a health management degree while working full time and often odd hours.
-We've developed the accelerated Healthcare curriculum with a flexible schedule and our innovative "cluster" course system, allowing you to earn up to 36 credits a year.
+We've developed a Healthcare curriculum with a flexible schedule, allowing you to earn up to 36 credits a year.
 Once a week, you will meet with a small group—usually around 10 students—led by an instructor with real-world experience in a healthcare setting.
 You will learn about three interrelated topics, such as healthcare delivery, policy, and reform.
-As you learn about the topics in each cluster, you will build your existing skills, network with the instructor and classmates, complete assignments, and work toward your bachelor's degree in health management.
+As you learn about the topics, you will build your existing skills, network with the instructor and classmates, complete assignments, and work toward your bachelor's degree in health management.

 Locations Close to Home and Work

-The Lindenwood University School of Accelerated Degree Programs has classes held at multiple convenient locations throughout the St. Louis area.
+Lindenwood University has classes held at multiple convenient locations throughout the St. Louis area.
 With so many places available to attend classes, you're certain to be near work or home and your commuting time is greatly reduced.
 Plus, classes are held about once a week in the evenings, so you will have plenty of flexibility as you work to earn a degree.

 Support for Every Student